jimfinnis/jcf12/content/teaching/demonstrating/timesheet/index.md

 +++
-date=2023-10-27
+date=2024-02-13
-title = "Timesheets"
+title="Timesheets"
-subtitle =  "A timesheet template and some useful information" summary = "A timesheet template and some useful information" type =  "unindexed"
+subtitle= "A timesheet template and some useful information" summary="A timesheet template and some useful information" type="unindexed"
 +++

 A timesheet template can be downloaded as an Excel spreadsheet